-- 1. Divide the class into groups of four students each. - 2.
-Introduce the project objectives to the students: Each group must design a landfill that (a) can hold the most garbage, (b) minimizes the cost, while making sure that, (c) the landfill is able to contain the waste during a rainstorm without allowing leachate to get to the town.
+- 1. Get into groups of four students each. - 2.
+Each group must design a landfill that (a) can hold the most garbage, (b) minimizes the cost, while making sure that, (c) the landfill is able to contain the waste during a rainstorm without allowing leachate to get to the town.
 As you do this, just like engineers, you will be following the steps of the engineering design process: understand the need, brainstorm different designs, select a design, plan, create, test, analyze and improve. - 3.
-Have students draw out his/her team's landfill design. - 4.
-Have students bring both their approved design to get their supplies.
+Draw out his/her team's landfill design below.

+4. Have designs approved and receive supplies.

-- 5. Have students construct the base liner systems for their model landfills (see photo, above).
+- 5. Construct the base liner systems for their model landfills (see photo, above).
 The goal is to keep water from getting out of the landfill.
 Therefore, materials such as clay and geosynthetics are good choices, because water cannot flow through them easily.
 (Basically, the liner should look like a clay bowl or box.
 Of course, not all teams will choose this path so you may see Popsicle sticks, toothpicks, etc., at this stage.
 The word "system" is used because students can use a combination of materials to make base liners [however, because of the budget constraint, they cannot afford to buy many things].)
 Remember to save some funds to purchase materials to build your top cap (to put on after the garbage is inserted).
 A landfill without a top is no good for anybody! - 6.
 Fill the landfill with "garbage" (see photo above) making sure not to let the food coloring seep out into the area around the landfill before construction is completed.
 Count how many cotton balls you put in.
-Have the Project Engineer tell you how many to put in. - 7.
-Have students record the quantity of garbage cotton balls that their landfills can hold on the worksheet.
+Have the Project Engineer tell you how many to put in.

+7. Record the quantity of garbage cotton balls that their landfills can hold on the worksheet.

-8. Give students time to finish constructing the top cap liner systems for their landfills (see photo, above).
+8. Finish constructing the top cap liner systems for their landfills (see photo, above).
 The purpose of the top cap is to keep the rain out of the landfill.
 Therefore, like the bottom liner system, it should be made of materials water cannot flow through.
 Additionally, some protection (such as gravel) can be placed on top to keep rainwater and sunlight from eroding away the liner.

-Test the landfill performance: With the Students:
+Test the landfill performance: